 9:10

-We try to have our weekly meetings on Tuesdays, so we can talk about the issues face to face when we are all in the office, but obviously it is not always possible, so we often have calls as well.
+We try to have our weekly meetings on Tuesdays, so we can talk about the issues face to face when we are all in the office, but obviously it is not always possible, so we often have calls online as well.
 Today is a face-to-face meeting as the whole team are in the office.

 10:00